mdmueller3/PhotoMap/README.md

 ### A couple notes

 - The canvas size of the photomap DOES NOT scale the SVG map, but will instead cut it off if the canvas is too small.
-In order to prevent this, use photomap.scale(multiplier)
+In order to prevent this, use map.scale(multiplier)
 ```
 map.scale(0.5);
 ```